 I spent most of the day publicly disagreeing with my boss and failing.
 It was not productive.
 It was exhausting to deal with all that and all the self doubt: am I crazy to persist?
 I went to toastmasters in the evening.
 That was fine, but also work.
-It was nice to be unfocused and unguarded after that.
-It was pleasant to have company for that.
+It was nice to be unfocused and unguarded at home after that.
+It was pleasant to have company for dinner.

-Justin tied his black dog to the parklet outside and walk in.
+Justin tied his black dog to the parklet outside and walked in.
 Justin chose his baked goods, got in line, noticed me, smiled, and waved hello.
 I waved back.
-Justin’s dog outside shuffled a bit, stretched slowly, and lay down onto its belly.
-Justin joined me at the bar table.
+Justin’s dog outside shuffled, stretched slowly, and lay down onto its belly.
+Justin sat by me at the bar table.
 “Hey, I run into you all the time,” he said.
 “Do you live nearby?
 Me too.
 I guess that’s why.”
 We chatted about work commute and yoga.
 We finished our breakfast and went about our business.
 Just two folks who have a bit in common.
 Like going to yoga all the time and being coherent at 7 AM.
 Just a simple chat.
 Something normal that happens every day.
 Except when it doesn’t.

 Diana was on the bus to work in the morning.
-We haven’t been on the same bus since before she broke her foot in early June.
+We hadn’t been on the same bus since before she broke her foot in early June.
 So much happened since then.
 Even though I haven’t told her anything serious, it was nice to ride with her again.
 I missed that.

 At work, the boss took her position another step further away from compromises and got more folks to agree.
-I put my arguments in writing one last time.
+I put my arguments against that in writing one last time.
 Three short points, one sentence.
-I went to the boss and attempted to explain the most important point in person, got nowhere, and accepted the decision.
+Then I went to the boss and attempted to explain the most important point in person, got nowhere, and accepted the decision.
 Three hours later, after a long meeting with her boss, she forwarded an e-mail straight from him: revert everything to what I first wrote, word for word, no compromises.

 It wasn’t winning an argument as such that felt good, but getting my identity back.
 Not crazy.
 The world makes sense some time.
 It can be normal.
 It was good for that all to be over.
-I was happy to work a bit late, catch up, do what I enjoy and, for a change, not doubt my actions.
+I was happy to work a bit late, catch up, do what I enjoy, and, for a change, not doubt my actions.